CodeWithAsheville/court-notifications/odyssey-todo.md

 - Create a job to move the AOC file from Buncombe server to S3
     - This should wait until we get actual credentials and test file from Buncombe County
+    - Probably just use [Bedrock](https://github.com/DeepWeave/bedrock2) for this.
-- Create a job to convert file into new DB tables
+- Create a job to convert file into new DB tables (Python or Node Lambda)
     - This should read from a file on S3 and process into DB
     - Important: get the full file converted and verify that it's ok before replacing records.
 Also, I would like to have a day-to-day diff of some sort since there are some interesting other applications for that information.
 - Update server code